Kalama, Washington: Etymology

+Others maintain that the town name is associated with John Kalama (c.
+1814), a carpenter from the Hawaiian island of Maui who came to the Pacific Northwest on a fur-trading vessel in the 1830s as were other Hawaiians coming to mainland America during his time.
+(The name "Kalama" also originates in the Hawaiian language and means "tree of ebony" or "the torch" i.e. ka lama).
+John Kalama married a Nisqually tribe woman, Mary Martin, and worked on a farm repairing fish barrels, among other jobs.
+Mary died early and John remarried; he had a daughter about whom little is known and a son called Peter (1864–1947).

 History

 Kalama was first settled by Native Americans, particularly members of the Cowlitz Indian Tribes.
-Others maintain that the town name is associated with John Kalama (c.
-1814), a carpenter from the Hawaiian island of Maui who came to the Pacific Northwest on a fur-trading vessel in the 1830s.
-(The name "Kalama" also originates in the Hawaiian language and means "tree of ebony" or "the torch") John Kalama married a Nisqually tribe woman, Mary Martin, and worked on a farm repairing fish barrels, among other jobs.
-Mary died early and John remarried; he had a daughter about whom little is known and a son called Peter (1864–1947).

 The first white settler recorded was in 1853.
 That first settler was Ezra Meeker and his family.
 Only one year later, Meeker moved to north Puyallup, Washington, but he sold his Donation Land Claim to a Mr. John Davenport, who, with a few others, permanently settled in the Kalama area.
 In early 1870, Northern Pacific Railway scouts came to Cowlitz County to find an ideal terminus along the Columbia River.
 After a failed negotiation for a Donation Land Claim in Martin's Bluff, 4 mi south of Kalama, Northern Pacific officials purchased 700 acre in Kalama for the terminus of the new railroad as well as a new headquarters.
 The population swelled with employees of the Northern Pacific Railway.
+The town also received many Hawaiians who worked under the service of the Hudson's Bay Company and also intermarried with local indigenous peoples like the Nisqually during this time; descendants of such unions still living on Nisqually Reservation to this day.